-Senior Secured Term Loan B: In September 2017, the Company entered into a Refinancing Amendment and Successor Administrative Agent Agreement relating to the Term Loan Credit Agreement, dated as of November 9, 2012, by and among the Company, MRC Global (US) Inc., as the borrower, the other subsidiaries of the Company from time to time party thereto as guarantors, the several lenders from time to time party thereto, Bank of America, N.A., as administrative agent, and U.S. Bank National Association, as collateral trustee.
-Pursuant to the amendment, the parties agreed to appoint JPMorgan Chase Bank, N.A. as the new administrative agent for the lenders.
-As amended, the Term Loan Credit Agreement provides for a \$400 million seven-year Term Loan B (the "Term Loan") which matures in September 2024.
+Senior Secured Term Loan B: We have a seven-year Senior Secured Term Loan B (the "Term Loan") with an original principal amount of \$400 million, which amortizes in equal quarterly installments of 1% per year with the balance payable in September 2024, when the facility matures.
 The Term Loan allows for incremental increases in facility size by up to an aggregate of \$200 million, plus an additional amount such that the Company's first lien leverage ratio (as defined under the Term Loan) would not exceed 4.00 to 1.00.
 MRC Global (US) Inc. is the borrower under this facility, which is guaranteed by MRC Global Inc. as well as all of its wholly owned U.S. subsidiaries.
 In addition, it is secured by a second lien on the assets securing our Global ABL Facility, defined below, (which includes accounts receivable, inventory and related assets) and a first lien on substantially all of the other assets of MRC Global Inc. and those of its U.S. subsidiaries, as well as a pledge of all of the capital stock of our domestic subsidiaries and 65% of the capital stock of first tier, non-U.S. subsidiaries.
 We are required to repay the Term Loan with certain asset sales and insurance proceeds, certain debt proceeds and 50% of excess cash flow, as defined in the Term Loan, (reducing to 25% if our first lien leverage ratio is no more than 2.75 to 1.00 and 0% if our first lien leverage ratio is no more than 2.50 to 1.00).
 In addition, the Term Loan contains a number of customary restrictive covenants.